 The fishermen brought their fish to the plant by canoe or boat.
 The fish were then washed in a machine to remove slime and bacteria.
 The fish were split in half and filletted.
 Whitefish were ribbed, skinned and candled (to locate cysts).
 The cysts, if present, were then removed.
 The fillets were placed into one-pound or five-pound cello cartons, quickly frozen and taken to the South End by barge in the summer, or snowmachine in the winter.
 From here, the fish was loaded on trucks and driven to Big River and kept in Waite's holding freezer.
 When there was a sufficient supply of fish, they were then shipped to Canadian markets by rail or truck.

 In 1954, the Department of Fisheries again conducted tests on Dore Lake to determine the quality of the fish.
-The classification of the Lake was changed from a continental lake to an Export lake again.
+The classification of the Lake has changed from a continental lake to an Export lake again.
 This meant that fish could be exported to a foreign market without being processed.
 Waite's Fish processing plant was dismantled in 1954.
-The machinery and equipment were taken to Buffalo Narrows and Cree lake.
+The machinery and equipment was taken to Buffalo Narrows and Cree lake.

 Waite's Fisheries continued operating at Murry's Point as a packing plant.
 In 1961, the plant was moved to Co-op Point, at the south end of Dore Lake.
 At this time, another fish company was established by the local fishermen, adjacent to Waite's plant.
 The Co-op Fisheries was financially supported by the local fishermen's profits.
 Bob Snyder from Big River received the contract to pack fish at the plant.
 Mr Snyder held this position until 1980 when he passed away with terminal cancer.
 Bob's wife Clarice and Larry Hunter continued operating this plant, and do so today.